 How to get to Kaprun from Munich

-By transfer service: It takes quite a long time to get to Kaprun by public transport, so some tourists choose more convenient and faster means of transport; they often take a taxi or order a transfer service.
+It takes quite a long time to get to the village by public transport, so some tourists choose more convenient and faster means of transport.
+They often take a taxi or order a transfer service.
 In this case, the travel time is about 2 hours 40 minutes.
 In addition, there is no need to make changes along the way.
 You can order a transfer in advance on specialized services such as Kiwitaxi, Intui.Travel and some others.
 Based on my experience, I can recommend both services.
 For sure, there are a lot of other taxi services available at the airport.

 How to get to Kaprun from Salzburg

-By transfer service: By car transfer you can get there 2 times faster; the travel time is about 1 hour 20 minutes.
+By car transfer you can get there 2 times faster; the travel time is about 1 hour 20 minutes.
 Transfer services such as Kiwitaxi and others operate along the route.
 This option is very convenient if you are traveling with a lot of luggage or, for example, with ski equipment.
-The advantage of a transfer over an ordinary taxi is that the driver will already be waiting for you by the time of your arrival, and there will be no need to look for a car upon arrival.
+The advantage of a transfer over an ordinary taxi is that the driver will already be waiting for you by the time of your arrival.
+There will be no need to look for a car upon arrival.

 How to get to Kaprun from Innsbruck